 Safety using: gas, paraffin and candles

-Using alternative cooking and heating methods in informal settlements tend to make them more vulnerable to fires.
-Home structures are normally built closer together, allowing fire to spread easily and quickly.
+Using alternative cooking and heating methods in informal settlements pose great risks for devastating fires as home structures are normally built closer together, allowing fire to spread easily and quickly.

 Fire can be divided into elements, which if all are present, will sustain combustion until one of them is removed or depleted.
 These equally important components of fire are: